How to Prevent Ransomware Attacks: Tips to Protect Your Data

 Attackers may use one of several different approaches to extort money from their victims:

-• After a victim discovers he cannot open a file, he receives an email ransom note demanding a relatively small amount of money in exchange for a private key.
-The attacker warns that if the ransom is not paid by a certain date, the private key will be destroyed and the data will be lost forever.
+After a victim discovers they cannot open a file, they receive an email ransom note demanding a relatively small amount of money in exchange for a private key.
+The attacker warns that if the ransom is not paid by a certain date, the private key will be destroyed, and the data will be lost forever.

-• The victim is duped into believing he is the subject of a police inquiry.
-After being informed that unlicensed software or illegal web content has been found on his computer, the victim is given instructions for how to pay an electronic fine.
+The victim is duped into believing they are the subject of a police inquiry.
+After being informed that unlicensed software or illegal web content has been found on their computer, the victim is given instructions on how to pay an electronic fine.

 What To Do If Your Computer Becomes Infected With the Crypto Virus